tc39/notes/es9/2018-03/mar-22.md

 YK: first of all I just want to agree that the WebAssembly use case ???
 I create some object in wasm and I would like to leak it into JS as a GCable object, but when the Gc cleans up I want to clean up the wasm side.

-DT: this is alsmost the same ??? stuff.
+DT: this is almost the same ??? stuff.
 And we're going to do some cleanup call that is going to call into the wasm.

 YK: and in that use case it really doesn't matter to be, I basically want the same GC timing rules as regular GC and I suspect that engines will use roughly equivalent heuristics.
 I will expecte that engine will ??? basically I just want to keep my memory.